dontcry2013/js-singleton/README.md

 # js-singleton
-The purpose of this project is test singleton model, this is a tiny node.js project, no dependants required. clone it and just run
+## The purpose of this project is test singleton model
+## this is a tiny node.js project
+## no dependants required
+## clone it and just run
 ```
 npm start
 ```